10 Netiquette Guidelines Online Students Need to Know

 Chat boxes are incorporated into many online classes as a place for students to share ideas and ask questions related to the lesson.
 It can be a helpful resource or a major distraction—it all depends on how well students know their classroom netiquette.

 “Rather than asking relevant questions or giving clear answers, students might use the chat box to ask questions irrelevant to the discussion, or to talk about an unrelated topic,” says Erin Lynch, senior educator at Test Innovators.
 The class chat box isn’t an instant messenger like you’d use with friends.
 Treat it like the learning tool it’s meant to be, and try not to distract your classmates with off-topic discussions.
+Use it instead to ask relevant questions and participate in class when the professor asks.

 4. Attempt to find your own answer

-If you’re confused or stuck on an assignment, your first instinct may be to immediately ask a question.
+If you’re confused or stuck on an assignment, your first instinct may be to immediately ask your instructor a question.
 But before you ask, take the time to try to figure it out on your own.

 For questions related to class structure, such as due dates or policies, refer to your syllabus and course FAQ.
 Attempt to find the answers to any other questions on your own using a search engine.
 If your questions remain unanswered after a bit of effort, feel free to bring them up with your instructor.